Aeromium Barcode Fonts

 To encode the data "56789" with the check digit manually, simply key in "[567895]" and select the FontPOSTNET.ttf font.
 The output is as follows :

-The "5" is the check digit and it's calculation is illustrated in the section below.
+The "5" is the check digit and its computation is illustrated in the section below.

 For example if the data "56789" is to be encoded as a barcode.
-The check digit is calculated as follows.
+The check digit is computed as follows.

 The characters "[567895]" can then be keyed in to the text editor with the appropriate font selected to generate a Postnet barcode with check digit.